 - passports and

-In relation to Norfolk Island, the AAT can review decisions made under 39 Norfolk Island laws, including decisions about customs, planning and social services.
+We can also review decisions made under a small number of Norfolk Island laws, including decisions about building, land valuation and planning.

 We are not always the first step in having a decision reviewed.
 In some cases, we cannot review a decision until there has been an internal review of the primary decision or review by a specialist review body like the Veterans’ Review Board.